KDE/kphotoalbum/documentation/database-layout.md

 The concept of translatable "standard" categories led to a lot of problems when users started KPA with different locales.
 Some of them simply can't be solved, so we decided to remove translatable category names.
 Now, each category is stored with it's literal name.
-Added an additional optional "id" attribute to the Category-tag, so that the "Tokens" category (a "special" category like "Folder", but stored in the database and thus causing the same translation problems like the old "standard" categories) can be marked as such and does not need to have a fixed name anymore.
+Added an additional optional "meta" attribute to the Category-tag, so that the "Tokens" category (a "special" category like "Folder", but stored in the database and thus causing the same translation problems like the old "standard" categories) can be marked as such and does not need to have a fixed name anymore.